joe-watkins/grunt-backstopjs-demo/README.md

 # grunt-backstopjs demo

-This repo consists of a demo for running grunt-backstopjs.
+This repo consists of a demo for running grunt-backstopjs a Grunt plugin for [BackstopJS](https://github.com/garris/BackstopJS).
 I've elected to include `bower_components` and `node_modules` so you can just fire up the testing easily with no setup.

 Available tasks: